nvtkaszpir/3d-print/obico-ml-api-only/README.md

 docker-compose up
 ```

+Notice that container image size is about 3GB.
 Docker compose up will spawn container which listens on port `3333`.

 In general Obico ML API needs to get `img` param which tells it to fetch image from